Frequently Asked Questions

 Introduction

-Number Structure and Formatting
+Martinique Phone Number Structure and Format

-Deconstructing Martinique's Numbering System
+Understanding Martinique's Unique Numbering System

 Martinique uses a 10-digit numbering system for both landlines and mobile phones.
 This standardized approach simplifies number management and ensures consistency across the island.
 The structure follows a logical pattern: